nikmtl/homeserver/docs/basic-os-setup.md

     ProxyCommand cloudflared access ssh --hostname %h
 ```

 This allows for a simplified connection command, `ssh homeserver`, which uses the specified hostname, user, and key without needing to enter them each time.
 The `ProxyCommand` is used to route the SSH connection through Cloudflare Access for added security.
+For this to work `cloudflared` must be installed on the local machine.

 ### Hardening SSH
 To further harden SSH, the following settings are applied in `/etc/ssh/sshd_config`: